 Stripped of every artifice that has hampered several of her previous performances, a mature Julia Roberts shines as Anna, bringing a much needed touch of warmth to a role that in a less capable actress’ hands would have become a pathetic nonentity.
 In fact, Roberts is the only performer who manages to fully rise above the script’s shortcomings.

-Clive Owen, who played Dan in the original stage version, displays a powerful, magnetic screen presence that would have made even Clark Gable shudder, but this talented actor is ultimately incapable of transforming stagy lines into real-life talk.
+Clive Owen, who played Dan in the original stage version, displays a powerful, magnetic screen presence that would have made even Clark Gable shudder, but this otherwise capable actor is ultimately unable to transform stagy lines into real-life talk.

 Jude Law, for his part, has a couple of good dramatic moments when he realizes that others can play his game as well as he does, but his attempts to make his immature loverboy charming fall flat, for Dan is nothing more than Alfie’s obnoxious twin brother – something that makes Alice’s and, particularly, Anna’s infatuation with him seem patently absurd.

 In the final analysis, Closer fails for the same reason that its truth-impaired characters fail to connect with one another: the film keeps us at a distance from its core, focusing instead on melodramatic tricks and “shocking” banalities.